 One time, in order to protect one of his men, he confronted an enemy.
 His own soldier escaped.
 Zufar was unable to harm the enemy and was killed instead.
 As his guides took him to the Homeland, he told them that he was very happy to be going Home and no longer wished to live in a world where brothers were seen as enemies.
 He knew he would see Amira again.

 Amira was the one left behind.
 The grief forced her to learn that souls can never be separated.
 She could see that even though we have a body which can thrive and be used for beautiful things, it is the changeless soul which connects.
 After that, she often felt Zufar around and even heard his voice.
 Her grief was totally healed.
 Further, the actual capacity for grief was starting to dismantle.

 “It has been a long time, Amira,” said Zufar.
 Amira nodded.
 “I have come to tell you that I will be travelling to a different dimension soon and you will not feel me around for a long time.
 It is my happy duty to go but I wanted to let you know.”

 “My dear Zufar, you are so kind to bring me here to say good-bye,” said Amira taking Zufar’s hand.
 “We have already said more goodbyes than are necessary.
 Those were goodbyes that brought about the end of partings.
 You have your work which will bring you great fulfilment and I have mine.
 We taught each other that no parting is possible.”

 Zufar stood up and looked beyond the trees to a distant land.
-He turned to Amira one last time and silently knelt before her.
-“Then there shall be no parting,” he said and walked towards the trees and disappeared.
+He turned to Amira, one last time, and silently knelt before her.
+“Then there shall be no parting,” he said as he walked towards the trees and disappeared.